whereismyguts/report-generator/vacancy-filter-prompt.md

 **OUTPUT REQUIREMENTS**

-- Only include vacancies with score >= 0.4
+* Only include vacancies with score >= 0.4
-- Sort by score (highest first)
+* Sort by score (highest first)
-- Include maximum 10 best matches
+* Include maximum 10 best matches
-- Provide clear reasoning for scores
+* Provide clear reasoning for scores
-- Extract all mentioned links and contact information
+* Extract all mentioned links and contact information
+* Use the original message ID as the vacancy ID for link mapping